kkadusic/online-shop-database/README.md

 # Online shop database
-Database for online shop as a part of a university course.
+This repository contains a database for an online shop as a part of a university course.
+In addition to database design, there are scripts with various queries, triggers, indexes, and views, as well as one function and procedure.